dgoncharov/efficient-autodeps-with-gmake/efficient-autodeps-with-gmake.md

 make includes all dep files in the current directory, even though only hello.d is needed.
 This is not optimal.

+include is not cheap.
+Even in a medium project, with multiple source files include of all dep files usually takes more than 50% of make total time (make itself, not its children, such as cc).

 ### 2. One makefile for multiple programs.